 Suggested citation: National Research Council.
-(2012).
-Perspectives on the Future of the Sociology of Aging.
+(2013).
+New Directions in the Sociology of Aging.
+Panel on New Directions in Social Demography, Social Epidemiology, and the Sociology of Aging.
 L.J.
-Waite, Ed.
-Panel on New Directions in Social Demography, Social Epidemiology, and the Sociology of Aging.
+Waite and T.J.
+Plewes, Editors.
 Committee on Population, Division of Behavioral and Social Sciences and Education.
 Washington, DC: The National Academies Press.